ibm-cloud-docs/codeengine/deploy.md

   Wait a few minutes, as it can take a few minutes for your app to scale to zero.
   {: note}

 3. Run the `application get` command again and notice that the value for `Running instances` scaled to zero.
 When the application is finished running, the number of running instances automatically scales to zero, if the `--min-scale` option is set to `0`, which is the default value.
-For example:
+For example,

     ```
     ibmcloud ce application get -n myapp